divu112311/FinanceApp/OPENROUTER_FREE_SETUP.md

 - **Completely free** - No hidden costs or trials
 - **Production-ready** - Reliable for your app

-Your LuxeBot will now provide intelligent, personalized financial advice using state-of-the-art AI models - all for free!
+Your DoughJo chatbot will now provide intelligent, personalized financial advice using state-of-the-art AI models - all for free!